 The additional requirements of enacted or proposed GHG regulations on the Company's operations may increase capital expenditures and production expenses, including those related to the Company's existing and planned oil sands projects.
 This may have an adverse effect on the Company's financial condition.
 Accordingly, existing and proposed climate change policies and regulations are considered when making decisions to advance the Company's business strategy.
 The Company tracks the development of policies and regulations at the international, national, federal and provincial level.
-In December 2020, the federal government announced its intention to surpass Canada's previously stated reduction target under the Paris Agreement, to increase the carbon price to \$170 by 2030, and to establish methane reduction targets for 2030 and 2035.
-In addition, the Clean Fuel Regulations were released in 2022.
+In December 2020, the federal government announced its intention to surpass Canada's previously stated reduction target under the Paris Agreement, to increase the carbon price to \$170/tonne by 2030, and to establish methane reduction targets for 2030 and 2035.
+In addition, the Clean Fuel Regulations came into force in July 2023.
 Aspects of the Clean Fuel Regulations will increase the cost of liquid fuels consumed in the Company's operations while also providing a potential mechanism to generate offset credits.
+In 2023, the federal government released draft Clean Electricity Regulations, which may increase the cost of electricity generated or purchased by the Company, if adopted as proposed.